Concepts

 The API surface is organized around a small set of stable runtime concepts.
 Read these first if you want the wire model clear before you choose Script Tag, Server API, or the advanced SDK.

-The shortest mental model is: client_id loads project defaults, the browser path starts with activation, your app creates a job, every job produces one or more decisions, and rendered slots emit beacons.
+The shortest mental model is: client_id loads project defaults, the default backend path creates a placement, the browser path can add activation, the hosted renderer mounts the decision, and rendered slots emit beacons.

 client_id